 - Use extremely small instruments and sutures for better patient comfort and results.

-- Highly esthetic and natural results.
+- Provide highly esthetic and natural results.

 By delicately placing a graft in the area of bone loss and recession, Dr. Cross recreates the gum line and provides for a more esthetically pleasing smile.
 Patients typically have an extremely positive response to their outcome as well as their experience before, during, and after treatment.